clearlinux/clear-linux-documentation/source/clear-linux/reference/image-types.rst

    * - azure-machine-learning.vhd
      - Virtual Hard Disk for use on Microsoft Azure cloud platform with the `machine-learning-basic` bundle installed.

-   * - cloud.img
-     - Image for use by cloud deployments such as OpenStack\*.

    * - cloudguest.img
      - Image with generic cloud guest virtual machine (VM) requirements installed.